fedora-infra/fedora-messaging/docs/user-guide/schemas.rst

 * ``pagure.git.tag.creation``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.git.tag.creation>`__)
 * ``pagure.git.tag.deletion``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.git.tag.deletion>`__)
 * ``pagure.group.edit``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.group.edit>`__)
-* ``pagure.issue.assigned.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is deleted. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.assigned.added>`__)
+* ``pagure.issue.assigned.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is assigned. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.assigned.added>`__)
-* ``pagure.issue.assigned.reset``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is deleted. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.assigned.reset>`__)
+* ``pagure.issue.assigned.reset``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is un-assigned. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.assigned.reset>`__)
-* ``pagure.issue.comment.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is deleted. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.comment.added>`__)
+* ``pagure.issue.comment.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a comment is added to an issue. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.comment.added>`__)
-* ``pagure.issue.dependency.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is deleted. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.dependency.added>`__)
+* ``pagure.issue.dependency.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a dependency is added to an issue. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.dependency.added>`__)
 * ``pagure.issue.dependency.removed``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is deleted. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.dependency.removed>`__)
 * ``pagure.issue.drop``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is deleted. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.drop>`__)
 * ``pagure.issue.edit``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an issue is updated. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.issue.edit>`__)